Sv443-Network/UserUtils/README.md

 ## UserUtils
 Zero-dependency library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, manage persistent user configurations, modify the DOM more easily and more.

 Contains builtin TypeScript declarations.
-Fully web compatible and supports ESM, CJS and global imports.
+Fully web compatible and supports ESM and CJS imports and global declaration.
 If you like using this library, please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)

 <br>